whosonfirst/go-rasterzen/README.md

 * MVT tiles are not being cropped properly
 * The source MVT tiles are not being cached
 * There is no styling beyond block outlines with transparent fills
+* This should probably read the Nextzen API key from HTTP requests rather than the command line

 Like this: